-- ARH 310.
-Prehistoric to Renaissance Art (3) (W) A survey of the major visual art forms of Western civilization from their prehistoric beginning into the Renaissance. - ARH 311.
-Renaissance to Modern Art (3) (W) A survey of the major visual art forms of Western civilization from the Renaissance to the twentieth century. - ARH 312.
+ARH 310.
+Prehistoric to Renaissance Art (3) (W) A survey of the major visual art forms of Western civilization from their prehistoric beginning into the Renaissance.
+Prerequisite: ART 101 or permission of the instructor.

+ARH 311.
+Renaissance to Modern Art (3) (W) A survey of the major visual art forms of Western civilization from the Renaissance to the twentieth century.
+Prerequisite: ART 101 or permission of the instructor.

+ARH 312.
 Modern Art (3) (W) An investigation of major movements in visual art of the twentieth century.
-(Bibliographic instruction course) Prerequisite: ART 310 or 311. - ARH 315.
+(Bibliographic instruction course) Prerequisite: ART 310 or 311.

+ARH 315.
 History of Graphic Design (3) (W) A survey of graphic design, major achievements and schools from prehistory to the present.
-The course emphasizes the evolution of graphic communication and places contemporary design in historical context. - ARH 499.
+The course emphasizes the evolution of graphic communication and places contemporary design in historical context.
+Prerequisite: ART 101 or permission of the instructor.

+ARH 499.
 Special Topics (1-3) Work in a special area of art history or research.
 Hours and credit to be arranged by the department chair.